 Besides declaring that his Father would be with him in his upcoming ordeal, Jesus intends his disciples to understand from his suffering that how God would be with him on the Cross would ground their own peace in their own upcoming afflictions.
 That is, how the Father would be with Jesus in his suffering is how God will be with them in their suffering – precisely the opposite point which interpreters make who view the Cry as expressing Jesus’ utter spiritual dereliction and godforsakenness.

 Does it help to say that Father, Son and Spirit are in agreement that Jesus should suffer this particular form of abandonment?
 Does this suffice to establish the nonviolence of such a view?
 I don’t see how.
 What would a trinitarian agreement to plunge Jesus into into true spiritual dereliction even look like, and would it be sufficient at this point to appeal to mystery?
 Perhaps one only means that Father and Spirit relate to Jesus as if he was guilty while knowing him to be innocent.
 But that would reduce the very means by which we are saved to God’s relating to Jesus outside the truth of his innocence.
-We’d be saved by a kind of falsehood, and surely it is the truth (and God’s relating to Jesus within the truth of his innocence) that saves us.
+We’d be saved by a kind of falsehood, and surely it is the truth (and God’s relating to Christ within that truth) that saves us.

 We want instead to say (as Rutledge herself occasionally says) God stands on the side of the victim.
 We already noted Jesus’ belief that though all would leave and forsaken him, his Father would be with him.
 Consider also Jesus’ explicit denial (Jn 14.28-31, esp.
 30b-31) that the prince of this world had any hold over him.
 “He comes,” Jesus assured his disciples, “so that the world may learn that I love the Father and do exactly what my Father has commanded me.”
-Are we disagreeing with Jesus over the question of whether he suffered estrangement and godforsakenness?
 Jesus assures us no such thing would occur and in fact offers what and how he suffers as a model of hope and confident for his disciples to participate in.
 To the extent we describe Christ’s sufferings as imparticipable by us, we make the Cross of Christ to be something it’s not.